leotrs/decu/README.md

 ![RTD Badge](https://readthedocs.org/projects/decu/badge/)

-`decu` stands for "Decu is a Experimental Computation Utility". `decu` arose from the need for standardization and automation of several day-to-day tasks when running scripts for experimental computation.
-If you've ever caught yourself spending more time in bookkeeping your files and directories, or on committing small tweaks to your scripts, `decu` is for you.
+`decu` stands for "Decu is a Experimental Computation Utility". `decu` is a suite of command line tools to automate the menial tasks involved in the development of experimental computation projects.

 ## Experimental Computation

-We define a 'experimental computation' script as a script that reads some data, performs an experiment (run an algorithm, train a model, plot a figure, etc), saves some results to disk, and then quits.
+We define a "experimental computation" script as a script that reads some data, performs an experiment (run an algorithm, train a model, plot a figure, etc), saves some results to disk, and then quits.
 Some tasks that are usually involved in this are: